ericjsilva/ericsilva.org/content/recipes/southwest-skillet.md

 ## Ingredients

 - 1 lb. ground beef
+- 1/2 of a medium yellow or sweet onion, diced
 - 1/2 tsp. garlic powder (more or less to taste)
 - 1 tbsp. chili powder
 - 1 can (10.5 oz) Campbell's Beefy Mushroom Soup